Coastal Community Foundation is proud to announce the addition of three new staff members who bring...

 Majority of Lowcountry residents spend more than a third of their income on housing costs

 As wages and salaries remain fairly flat and housing prices in our region increase, it’s becoming increasingly difficult for individuals and families to find affordable places to live and achieve home ownership.

-These figures prove the demand for affordable and attainable houses is growing exponentially.
-Numerous community stakeholders recently attended Bringing Workforce and Affordable Housing to the South Carolina Lowcountry, convened by Jan Malinowski, President of Palmetto State Bank, and Art Fleming, Social Venture Partner/ Director of Community Investment Services of FHL Bank Atlanta.
+These figures indicate the demand for affordable and attainable homes is growing exponentially.
+Numerous community stakeholders recently attended Bringing Workforce and Affordable Housing to the South Carolina Lowcountry, convened by Jan Malinowski, President of Palmetto State Bank, and Art Fleming, Social Venture Partner and Director of Community Investment Services of FHL Bank Atlanta.

 The group sought to have a real conversation about challenges facing the Lowcountry, and wanted to leave the meeting with actionable tasks and a strong follow up plan.
-As cities, municipalities, counties, and corporations attempt to address the demands this issue puts on all aspects of our community, it supports the notion that affordable housing should be viewed as an infrastructure issue, much like roads, energy, and transit.
+As cities, municipalities, counties and corporations attempt to address the demands this issue puts on all aspects of our community, it supports the notion that affordable housing should be viewed as an infrastructure issue, much like roads, energy and transportation.

 An essential piece of moving the needle on this issue requires foundations to be among the leaders on this topic by leveraging social, moral, intellectual, reputational, and financial capital.
 Conversations like Bringing Workforce and Affordable Housing to the South Carolina Lowcountry and CCF’s community conversations are evidence of the importance of Foundation involvement in community matters.

 As CCF begins to formulate its work around affordable housing as a theme of our Civic Engagement Agenda, our being in conversation with creative, committed community leaders such as those at this event will only inform and improve the impact of our work.